xyanaxy/lab-template/content/pages/index.md

       emerging technology.
     subtitle: >-
-      We provide opportunities to learn and participate in shaping future technologies by providing space, materials and facilities.
+      We provide opportunities to learn and participate in shaping future technologies by providing facilities, consulations and workshops.
     actions: []
     colors: colors-f
     backgroundSize: full